MarkWarneke/markwarneke.github.io/about.md

 ![MTA: Security Fundamentals](/img/cert/MTA-Security-Fundamentals-2018.png)
 ![Microsoft Certified Trainer](/img/cert/Microsoft-Certified-Trainer-2019-2020.png)

-I obtained the CNCF Kubernetes Application Developer (CKAD) and HashiCorps Terraform Associate certifications.
+I also obtained the CNCF Kubernetes Application Developer (CKAD) and HashiCorps Terraform Associate certifications.

 At Microsoft I started to value continuous learning, being a team player, havening a high degree of accountability, and achieve a high degree of technical excellence.
 I got challenged every day and grew not only as a professional but also as a person, adopting a lot of the good practices to my personal life.